bjpcorp/GTheme/Gramps_Icon_Theme_Guidelines/README.md

 ### - Small
 ![Small Folder](x-directory-normal-drag-accept2.png)

-"Small" is the common size for application toolbar icons.

 Its bitmap size is 22×22 pixels.
-This size is common for toolbars in KDE and the GIMP.
+"Small" is the common size for application toolbar icons in KDE and the GIMP

 Gnome has been using a size of 24×24px (which is ¼ of 48×48); just adding a 1 pixel empty space on all sides can make Gramps icons useful on the Gnome desktop.